-The Town has not pursued Massachusetts Green Community designation.
+The Town should re-pursue the Massachusetts Green Community designation.
 The Green Communities Designation and Grant Program, administered through the DOER's Green Communities Division, supports communities like Fairhaven in understanding and meeting the requirements of designation.
 Green Community designation qualifies communities for financial assistance from the state for energy efficiency and renewable energy projects, as well as related assistance such as adopting the latest building codes.